 Crossed rifles on the sand are a comrade’s tribute to this American soldier who sprang ashore from a landing barge and died at the barricades of Western Europe.
 Picture taken a few days after D-Day, on Omaha Beach.

 But why does it seem like more often than not dead soldiers end up face down?
 Soldiers tend to die as they’re moving forwards toward their objective.
 It’s not like in the movies.
-Providing the soldiers are killed instantly (head shot, shot to the heart, etc) they will drop instantly.
+Providing the soldiers are killed instantly (headshot, shot to the heart, etc) they will drop instantly.
 No throes of agony and whatnot.

-Colonel George A. Taylor, who lead his troops against a German machine gun emplacement said: “Two kinds of people are staying on this beach, the dead and those who are about to die”.
+Colonel George A. Taylor, who led his troops against a German machine gun emplacement said: “Two kinds of people are staying on this beach, the dead and those who are about to die”.
 The fighting was brutal and more than 2,000 American lives were lost in the attempt to take Omaha beach.